sudheeshnak/Project-Aug/README.md

 # Project-Aug

-[todomvc] (https://todomvc.com/examples/vanillajs/) Spend some time on the application and understand its structure to write automated test scripts.
+[todoMVC](https://todomvc.com/examples/vanillajs/)  Spend some time on the application and understand its structure to write automated test scripts.

 Deliverable
 You are provided with an abstract Base Class Selenium Test which has the method: